 Remember that as we walk in sandals, we lose the grip of the rear foot, and thus our heels tend to slide right to left as we walk.
-This creates excess shear and compression on the skin of the heel.
-This creates accumulation and cracking of the skin.
+This creates excess shear and compression on the skin of the heel, leading to accumulation and cracking of the skin.

 As to polishing/painting the nails, if there is any evidence of fungal infection (loose or discolored areas of nails) do not paint them before having a professional evaluate them for possible treatment.
 Painting over an infection is like sweeping dirt under a rug.
 Also if your nails are healthy and you wish to paint them, consider using an antifungal clear base coat before applying the colored polish.

 And consider leaving the nails without polish at least one week out of a month in order to allow drying and light to discourage fungal growth.

 When warmer weather arrives, we often put on flat footgear such as sandals, espadrilles or moccasin-type shoes.
 This change can be difficult if you have been wearing high heels or any footwear with a heel higher than the front of the shoe.
 The Achilles tendon (at the back of the heel) and plantar fascia (extending along the bottom of the foot) can be strained by the move back to flat shoes.
 The remedy is to begin stretching the calves more often, as soon as you begin wearing flatter shoes.